rosmith76/client-routing/README.md

 By the end of this, developers should be able to:

--   Create a router using Router.js
+-   Write a client router with appropriately named routes
--   Properly map routes
 -   Create click events that navigate between view states
 -   Render data retrieved from an API based on a route
 -   Render handlebars templates based on routes populated with API payload.